-The consensus algorithm was developed by the IOST team in 2018.
+The IOST team developed the consensus algorithm in 2018.
 It provides the algorithm to validate blocks based on the node’s past behavior and contributions.
 This way, the blockchain retains its decentralized nature while validations are secure and scalable.

 The PoB consensus mechanism implements a new sub-token called servi, which is awarded to good actors and is non-tradable.

-Combined with sharding technology, this allows for maximum convenience for users and high transaction speed.
+Combined with sharding technology, this allows maximum user convenience and high transaction speed.

 IOSToken is the native cryptocurrency of the IOST platform and is used as a ‘fuel’ to carry out transactions.
-The IOSToken also helps in establishing Proof of Believability (POB) consensus by varying through blockchain.
+The IOSToken also helps establish Proof of Believability (POB) consensus by varying through blockchain.